-OCG fashions total sales compensation programs that foster and reward employee contributions to sales growth, market share, and account penetration goals.
+OCG fashions total sales force compensation programs that foster and reward employee contributions to sales growth, market share, and account penetration goals.
 These programs strike a balance between what it takes to motivate the sales force and the amount and manner of resources used to motivate them.

 A few thoughts: